Take-Two Working on 3 Unannounced Remasters

 More Articles

-About the only game that fit (ie having not already received remasters, are annualised franchises or so old they'd need remakes) are XCOM, Red Dead Redemption 1 and GTA IV, although I doubt the likelihood of those myself.
+About the only games that fit (ie having not already received remasters, are annualised franchises or so old they'd need remakes) are XCOM, Red Dead Redemption 1 and GTA IV, although I doubt the likelihood of those myself.